 Procter & Gamble (P&G), Kimberly-Clark and Johnson & Johnson are the leading companies in the global baby care market.
-P&G’s market share of disposable baby diapers, baby wipes and training pants worldwide stood at about 43 percent in 2015, with the company projected to maintain a similar market share up until 2020.
-Kimberly-Clark’s market share is also forecast to remain constant in the coming years at about 19 percent.
-In contrast, Johnson & Johnson is expected to see its market share drop, going from an estimate of 22 percent in 2016 to around 18 percent by 2021.
+P&G’s market share of disposable baby diapers, baby wipes and training pants worldwide stood at around 18.34 percent in 2017, with the company projected to maintain a similar market share up until 2024.
+Kimberly-Clark’s market share is forecast to remain constant in the coming years at around 9 percent.
+In contrast, Johnson & Johnson is expected to see its market share drop, going from an estimate of 21.3 percent in 2017 to around 17.9 percent by 2021.

-In terms of particular products, Johnson's is the preferred brand for baby oil and baby lotion in about 10 percent of American households, the largest share amongst all brands.
-Johnson is also a leader in the baby/children’s shampoo market, as about 10.5 percent of the households in the U.S. stated using Johnson’s Baby Shampoo, and the most popular baby powder brand in the U.S. with nearly 20 percent of the market share.
+In terms of particular products, Johnson's is the preferred brand for baby oil and baby lotion in American households, holding the largest share amongst all brands.
+Johnson is also a leader in the baby/children’s shampoo market, as around 31.3 percent of the households in the U.S. stated using Johnson’s Baby Shampoo, and the most popular baby powder brand in the U.S. with nearly 54 percent of the market share.